 In 2018 the GMI piloted SGBV prevention workshops with migrant youth in the Baltimore, and Washington DC areas, and we are currently working with Casa Alianza Honduras to expand this programming to Honduras in 2019.

-Central American Family Reunification Project
+Central American Separated Families Reunification Project

 463 of the parents forcibly separated from their children under the Trump Administration’s “Zero Tolerance” Policy were deported back to Guatemala, Honduras, and El Salvador while their children, including three and four year olds, remained in the United States.
 Deported parents were traumatized and worried sick over separation from their children.
 Some parents had no contact with their children throughout separation in the United States and were deported without ever learning where in the United States their child was located.
-Some parents wanted their child to be sent back to them as quickly as possible but did not know how to go about getting their child back.
+Some parents wanted their child to be sent back to them as quickly as possible but did not know how to get their child back.
 Others, while heartbroken over the separation, felt they had to endure the pain of separation at all costs, so they could keep their child safe in the United States, and they worried their child would be deported as they were.
 Some deported parents themselves have protection needs.
 They may have had strong claims for asylum that they were prevented from seeking or that were unfair from the start because they were tainted by the profound effects on the parent of forced separation from a child or children.